ctranspose — Conjugate-transpose arrays in MATLAB and RunMat.

 GPU memory and residency

 No additional residency management is required.
-If the planner keeps your data on the GPU, ctranspose honours that residency and either executes on the device (when hooks are present) or performs a gather/transpose/upload round-trip automatically.
+If the planner keeps real or complex data on the GPU, ctranspose honours that residency and either executes on the device (when hooks are present) or performs a storage-preserving gather/transpose/upload round-trip automatically.

 Examples